czajjka/EmployeeControlSystem/README.md

-# The Employee Control System is a Java-based application designed to manage and track employee attendance, specifically their check-in and check-out times for each workday.
+# The Employee Control System is a Java-based application designed to manage and track employee attendance, specifically their check-in and check-out times for each workday

 ## The system allows administrators to :
 · add new employees